 A livelock is one, where a request for an exclusive lock is repeatedly denied because a series of overlapping shared locks keeps interfering.
 SQL Server detects the situation after four denials and refuses further shared locks.
 A livelock also occurs when read transactions monopolize a table or page, forcing a write transaction to wait indefinitely.

-Check out SET DEADLOCK_PRIORITY and "Minimizing Deadlocks" in SQL Server books online.
+and “Minimizing Deadlocks” in SQL Server books online.
 Also check out the article Q169960 from Microsoft knowledge base.

 Blocking happens when one connection from an application holds a lock and a second connection requires a conflicting lock type.
-This forces the second connection to wait, blocked on the first.
+This forces the second connection to wait, blocked on

 Read up the following topics in SQL Server books online: Understanding and avoiding blocking, Coding efficient transactions.